Build & Run GEOS on desktop

 Requirements

-for GEOS workflow- A
+tcshfor GEOS workflow- A

-compiler (gcc-12 is our current workhorse in Linux. macOS has been tested using gcc-14 via Homebrew)- As of macOS Sequoia 15.5,
+gcc/g++/gfortrancompiler (gcc-12 is our current workhorse in Linux. macOS has been tested using gcc-14 via Homebrew)- As of macOS Sequoia 15.5,

-can also be used in place ofgcc/g++
+clang/clang++can also be used in place ofgcc/g++.

 - As of macOS Sequoia 15.5,